Skip to main content

 Footsteps of Dickens

 Dickens’ most impressionable childhood days were spent in Medway.
 Historic Rochester inspired the author so much that he featured it in his work more than any city, other than London.
-Many of the buildings that featured in the works of Dickens can still be seen today on a self-guided walking tour.
-Leaflet with map available for £1 from Medway Visitor Information Centre.
+Many of the buildings that featured in the works of Dickens can still be seen today.

 These include Restoration House, used in Dickens’ novel ‘Great Expectations’ as the home of Estella and Miss Havisham, The Six Poor Travellers House, immortalised by the author in a Christmas short story and the impressive Guildhall Museum on local history.
 Nearby is Eastgate House a grade I listed building that featured in the works of Dickens and in the gardens visitors can view the author's chalet that was once sited at his home at Gad's Hill Place in Higham.